-- Winter is the best time to gain permission, especially in a year where pigeons are hitting winter rape hard.
+- The best time to get a permission is in the winter, particularly in a year when the pigeons are going after the winter rape.
 Farmers do not want their crop getting destroyed and in most cases will welcome a pigeon shooter if they approach the situation respectfully and carefully.

 - Once you have found ground that you feel would benefit from the pigeons being shot, you will have to track down the farmer.
 I try to find out the name of the farm and farmer first.
 This does not mean driving into every farmyard and annoying the local farming community — a local pub, post office or shop will usually be able to help, and do be discreet.
 Once you have the name of the farmer and farm and location, you can then make your approach.

-- Farmers are busy people and do not like being interrupted.
-Do not turn up at lunchtime or late in the evening and definitely not on a Sunday.
+- What time should you arrive?
+Don’t turn up on a Sunday, at lunchtime or during the evening.
+Farmers are busy people and do not like being interrupted.
 I tend to do late mornings and will assess the situation to make sure it is a suitable time.
 Through your recon to find pigeons you must try to be clear about the location and make sure you get the crop right — it looks unprofessional if you get it wrong.
 This sort of mistake will not instil confidence in your experience nor ability.

 - If you manage to obtain a phone number don’t just call on the off chance.
 A visit is always best.